r34fr23wr/r34fr23wr/README.md

 # 🦖Dinooyx
 **`` I'm a game developer (Unity);``**

-I started my journey in `2020` in the summer.
+I started my journey in `2023` in winter.
-I wanted to make games ane become a great Game Developer🔋
+I wanted to make games and become a great Game Developer🔋
 My dream: "[click][rick]".